k1m-ch1/COSC121-Final-Project-Group-1-Restaurant-POS/README.md

 ### TODO As Guest

 - [x] Assign table numbers or receipt number (Oudom)
+- [] But make sure to automatically assign table numbers and receipt numbers
 - [x] pick food (Oudom)
 - [] see what food will arrive or something

+### Technical Requirements

+Technical Requirements: The project must use the following concepts in
+Python:
+- [x] Conditional Statements (obviously needed)
+- [x] Loops (also need to order multiple items)
+- [x] Function (different functions for different actions)
+- [x] List, or Dictionary (for storage of food items, and customer orders)
+- [x] Read/Write/Update/Delete to File (updating menus, and storage in a JSON file)
+- [x] Interaction with the user through Terminal or other libraries (interaction through the terminal, with iterfzf acting as a search bar)